 3. Kombucha: Kombucha is a fermented tea that is rich in probiotics.
 It is a tasty and refreshing way to consume probiotics.

-See also How to cook frozen broccoli in the microwave
+See also How long to cook carrots in crock pot with roast

 4. Probiotic supplements: If you’re unable to find or consume probiotic-rich foods, you can opt for probiotic supplements.
 These are available in various forms, such as capsules, tablets, or powders.